natebarksdale/natebarksdale.github.io/src/content/blog/2010-10-01-mix-cd-nyrobi.md

 description: An exploration of the connections between Africa and New York through music, including a unique take on Babatunde Olatunji's "Akiwowo."
 emoji: 🎶
 tags:
-  - 🇰🇪 Kenyan Weddings
+  - 🌍 Culture
-  - 🗽 New York City
+  - 🇺🇸 United States
-  - 🎵 Music Connections
+  - 🎶 Activities
 haiku: |
   Beats from far away,
   City lights and echoes blend,